linazoo/money-moves-blog/content/blog/club-guidelines/index.md

    We are not here to judge anyone or each other

 4. BE KIND (R-E-S-P-E-C-T) 💕
    The Golden Rule and all that.
 Money is touchy and we all have different backgrounds, experiences, and attitudes about it.
 Respect that and convey your point with the other person’s perspective in mind.
-We’re all here to learn together and from each other!3
+We’re all here to learn together and from each other!

-Money Moves was inspired by She Spends and its guidelines and content.
-#shinetheory theory developed by Ann Friedman
-We referenced and were inspired by New Women Space’s community guidelines and Fordham University’s Women’s Empowerment community guidelines.
-For more information, reach out to Jemma Frost from She Spends
+Money Moves references and these guidelines directly reference the financial blog 'She Spends' their guidelines and content.
+Please e-mail muralnomad@gmail.com if you have any questions.
+We also referenced and were inspired by New Women Space’s community guidelines and Fordham University’s Women’s Empowerment community guidelines.